Surprise Ride Net Worth 2025 Update (Before & After Shark Tank)

 Surprise Ride Founders

 Donna Khalife and Rosy Khalife found Surprise Ride in 2013.
 Donna and Rosy wanted to help busy parents give their kids offline hands-on activities, so they founded Surprise Ride in 2013.
 The company delivers a monthly box of educational and creative kits to homes around the country, and each kit contains a variety of activities for kids to enjoy.
-The networth of Surprise Ride’s founders, Donna Khalife and Rosy Khalife, is unknown as of 2023.
+The networth of Surprise Ride’s founders, Donna Khalife and Rosy Khalife, is unknown as of 2025.
+But based on valuation it would be around $1 million.

 Key accomplishments